CtrlK

 Completeness

-Explicitly answers both 'what' (build and evaluate classification models for supervised learning tasks with labeled data) and 'when' (with a 'Use when' clause listing specific trigger phrases).
-Both components are present and explicit.
+Answers both 'what' (build and evaluate classification models for supervised learning tasks with labeled data) and 'when' (explicit 'Use when' clause with trigger phrases).
+The 'when' clause is present and explicit, though the last sentence is weak filler.

 3 / 3